 As opposite to making a simple shea butter scented cream, making a whipped shea butter cream is little bit more demanding and requires some practice and trial and error effort.
 So don’t be disappointed and discouraged if you don’t make a perfect whipped cream from a first attempt.

-- There is no risk that your shea butter cream will become grainy, what sometimes happen in case of melting.
+- There is no risk shea butter cream will become grainy, what sometimes happen in case of melting.

-- You can be sure all the temperature sensitive ingredients will be completely preserved.
+- All temperature sensitive ingredients will be completely preserved.

 - 4 oz. unrefined shea butter